sjzcv/vim-python-ide/README.md

   * Add glyphs to Airline
     ```
     let g:airline_powerline_fonts = 1
-* If you dont want this feature simply remove this plugin from your vimrc and execute :PluginUpdate in vim, for proper removal delete the base16 plugin folder
+* If you dont want this feature simply remove this plugin from your vimrc and execute :PluginUpdate in vim, for proper removal delete the devicons plugin folder

 ### Alternatively:
 * Cherry pick the parts you like from my vimrc and add it to yours